-What does Hey Bulldog mean?
+What do you think Hey Bulldog means?

 Beatles: Hey Bulldog Meaning